PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 14 Plans.md

 * Print [[Traust's letter to Bjorn]]
 * The party may want to return to the airship, leave clues and develop Shavalant
 * Kismet is going to cause hallucinations to Nyx - Rework Kismet's backstory and why she would give Nyx hallucinations of her daughter.
+* Nyx wants to investigate the Merkentile at a library.
 ### Outline
 - The party is visited by the Church of the Silver Flame